 When it is sunny, regardless of outside temperature, cans and inside air heat up very quickly.
 The fan drives heated air back into the room.
 If you wan to achieve full off grid autonomy, it is possible to buy small PV solar panels and wire them to supply electricity for the fan.

-TIN-CAN SOLAR HEATING PANELS – DIY BUILDING MANUAL
+POP-CAN DIY SOLAR PANELS – HEATER BUILDING MANUAL

 To begin with, we have collected empty cans from which we will assemble diy solar panels.
 It is necessary to wash the cans immediately, because they very quickly begin to spread odors.
 Attention!
 Cans are generally made of aluminum, but there are some iron specimens.
 You can test cans easily with magnet.